aczw/cuda-path-tracer/README.md

 The figure depicts a _pure reflection_ about the surface normal, but for dielectrics we must also consider transmission and refractions about the normal, which are governed by the material's index of refraction (IOR).

 Prior to achieving dieletrics, though, I needed a way to generate purely reflective and purely transmissive rays.
 Such materials (probably) don't exist in real life, but in path tracing we can do whatever we want.
-I created these test scenes to check my implementation.
+I created the following test scenes to check my implementation.

 ##### Pure reflection